QMSTR/qmstr/README.md

 and finally a number of reporters.
 Which exactly is configured in  a configuration file called `qmstr.yaml` that usually resides in the root directory of the repository.

-All modules are executed in the context of the master, not the build machine.
-The master ships all dependencies of the modules without affecting the build client's file system (it runs in a container).